The Ultimate 2 Days in Cinque Terre Itinerary

 10:00 AM: Hike Monterosso to Vernazza

 Now that you’re fueled up, it’s time to go on one of Cinque Terre’s most iconic and beloved hikes – Monterosso to Vernazza.
 As someone who enjoys walking and has never gone on a hike, this hike, often classified as moderate, felt easy to moderate.
-The first part of the hike is hardest part, as it’s very uphill but once you’re done with that, the rest of the hike seems to plateau until you descend.

 Something that helped during the first 30 to 45-ish minutes of the 2 hour hike was singing The Climb by Miley Cyrus.
-If you need a boost, I recommend having a fun playlist.😂
+If you need a boost, I recommend having a fun playlist. 😂

 The hike from Monterosso to Vernazza is nothing short of breathtaking.
-Surrounded by luscious nature, trees offer the perfect natural sunshade, as you look onto the Ligurian sea sparkling under the sunlight.
+Surrounded by luscious nature, trees offer the perfect natural shade, as you look onto the Ligurian sea sparkling under the sunlight.
 As you get closer to Vernazza, you will begin to see the town from above and enjoy the iconic views.

 Hiking in Cinque Terre | Things to know

-Out of the 48 hiking trails, there are only two hiking trails that require an entry fee of 7.50 euros (one day) or 14.50 euros (two days).
-Monterosso to Vernazza, being the most popular hike, requires the entry fee.
+Monterosso to Vernazza, being the most popular hike, requires an entry fee.
 You can pay for the entry at the checkpoint where the hike begins, or purchase your Cinque Terre Trekking Card at one of the train stations.

 12:30 PM Lunch in Vernazza